PratikChothani007/Google-pay-animation/README.md

-# animation_app
+# Google pay animation clone

-A new Flutter project.
+A demo of physics-base animation in flutter.

 ## Getting Started